All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What are toponyms?

-Toponyms in Ukraine: History, meaning and uniqueness
+Toponyms in Ukraine: History, significance, and uniqueness

-History of Ukrainian toponyms
+The history of Ukrainian toponyms

 Geographical classification of toponyms in Ukraine

-• Oikonyms (names of settlements).
+• Oikonyms (names of populated places).

 • Hydronyms (names of rivers, lakes, seas).

 • Southern Bug.
-The name "Bug" has Slavic roots, and the adjective "Southern" is added to distinguish it from Western Bug.
+The name "Bug" has Slavic roots, and the adjective "Southern" is added to distinguish it from the Western Bug.

 • Oronyms (names of mountains and highlands).